 Choose an optional Vietnamese cooking class tonight and taste why this food has such a good reputation.
 Cook up 4 traditional dishes - you’ll even get to enjoy eating them afterward.

-- Visit the town's UNESCO-listed Old Quarter & Japanese covered bridge
+- Visit Hoi An's UNESCO listed Old Quarter & Japanese covered bridge

 - Vietnamese cooking class and dinner US$20